techidaily/site-win11-tips/source/_posts/navigating-through-troubled-waters-in-windows-mail-app-with-0x800713f.md

  The Windows firewall filters inbound and outbound internet data.
 That firewall could be causing error 0x800713f by blocking the Mail and Calendar app.
 First, try temporarily disabling Windows Defender Firewall before opening Mail like this:

 1. Open Windows Defender Firewall in your Control Panel.
-If you’re not sure how to access that applet, have a look at our guide for[opening the Windows firewall](https://www.makeuseof.com/windows-11-open-firewall-control-panel/) .
+If you’re not sure how to access that applet, have a look at our guide for [opening the Windows firewall](https://www.makeuseof.com/windows-11-open-firewall-control-panel/) .
 2. Click the**Turn Windows Defender Firewall on or off** option situated along the left side of the WDF applet.
 ![The Windows Defender Firewall applet](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/the-windows-defender-firewall-option.jpg)
 3. Select the two**Turn off Windows Defender Firewall** settings available for public and private networks.